usnistgov/fipy/README.txt

 Overview
 ========

-|FiPy| is an object oriented, partial differential equation (PDE) solver,
-written in Python_ |citePython|, based on a standard finite volume (FV) approach.
+:term:`FiPy` is an object oriented, partial differential equation (PDE) solver, written in Python_ |citePython|, based on a standard finite volume (FV) approach.
 The framework has been developed in the `Metallurgy Division`_ and Center for Theoretical and Computational Materials Science (CTCMS_), in